What is PCOS?

 Given our lack of knowledge on the syndrome, it is often surprising that PCOS is the most common female reproductive condition and the leading cause of female infertility.
 It has even been identified as “The Thief of Womanhood“.

 Unfortunately, there is not one standard set of criteria for defining PCOS.
-However, it is often diagnosed if women have any two of the following three symptoms (after excluding other conditions, too):
+However, it is often diagnosed if you have any two of the following three symptoms (after excluding other conditions, too):

 - oligo- or amenorrhea (infrequent or no periods)